 - e) Develop procedures for identification of disease, vector, and epidemic control. - f) Develop emergency immunization procedures. - g) Identify laboratory testing facilities. - 4.
 Behavioral Health - a) Develop procedures for rapidly providing behavioral health and mental health/substance abuse assistance to individuals and families, to include organizing and training behavioral health teams. - b) Develop support relationships with government agencies, professional associations, private services, and volunteer organizations to provide mental health and substance abuse assistance during disasters. - 5.
-Deceased Identification and Mortuary Services. - a) Develop plans for location, identification, removal and disposition of the deceased. - b) Establish a system for collecting and disseminating information regarding victims and have the operational capability to deliver the information in a field environment in coordination with the EOC Public Information Officer. - c) Develop protocols and maintain liaison with Disaster Mortuary Operational Readiness Teams (DMORT). - Identify agencies, organizations, and individuals capable of providing support services for deceased identification including South Carolina Funeral Directors Disaster Committee and South Carolina Coroners Association. - e) Establish procedures with Probate Court to settle conflicts regarding disposition of bodies to proper family members when conflicts arise. - f) Maintain a description of capabilities and procedures for alert, assembly and deployment of state mortuary assistance assets.
+Deceased Identification and Mortuary Services. - a) Develop plans for location, identification, removal and disposition of the deceased. - b) Establish a system for collecting and disseminating information regarding victims and have the operational capability to deliver the information in a field environment in coordination with the EOC Public Information Officer. - c) Develop protocols and maintain liaison with Disaster Mortuary Operational Readiness Teams (DMORT). - Identify agencies, organizations, and individuals capable of providing support services for deceased identification including South Carolina Funeral Directors Disaster Committee and South Carolina Coroners Association. - e) Establish procedures with Probate Court to settle conflicts regarding disposition of bodies to proper family members when conflicts arise. - f) Maintain a description of capabilities and procedures for alert, assembly and deployment of state mortuary assistance assets. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-8. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
+General.

-B. Response

-- 1. General. - a) Coordinate information releases to the public with the public information officer in the EOC Public Information Group. - b) Coordinate with state and federal agencies as required. - c) Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - 2.
-Medical Care. - a) Coordinate the delivery of health and medical services as outlined in paragraph IV.A2 above. - b) Arrange for the provision of medical personnel, equipment, pharmaceuticals, and supplies. - c) Assist with the coordination of patient evacuation and relocation.

-- d) Implement strategic national stockpile operations. - e) Request activation and coordinate DMAT services. - f) Identify hospital and nursing home vacancies statewide, in conjunction with SEOC and other appropriate organizations. - g) Provide medical assistance with hazardous materials response. - h) Implement mass casualty operations (maintained under separate cover). - 3.
+- a) Coordinate information releases to the public with the public information officer in the EOC Public Information Group. - b) Coordinate with state and federal agencies as required. - c) Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - 2.
+Medical Care. - a) Coordinate the delivery of health and medical services as outlined in paragraph IV.A2 above. - b) Arrange for the provision of medical personnel, equipment, pharmaceuticals, and supplies. - c) Assist with the coordination of patient evacuation and relocation. - d) Implement strategic national stockpile operations. - e) Request activation and coordinate DMAT services. - f) Identify hospital and nursing home vacancies statewide, in conjunction with SEOC and other appropriate organizations. - g) Provide medical assistance with hazardous materials response. - h) Implement mass casualty operations (maintained under separate cover). - 3.
 Public Health and Sanitation. - a) Manage the public health and sanitation services as outlined in paragraph IV.A3 above. - b) Determine need for health surveillance programs throughout the state. - c) Issue Public Health notice for clean up on private property. - 4.
 Behavioral Health: Coordinates for the provision of mental health and recovery services to individuals, families, and communities. - 5.
 Deceased Identification and Mortuary Services. - a) Initiate the notification of deceased identification teams. - b) Retain victim identification records. - c) Request activation and coordination of DMORT services. - d) Request state assistance for next-of-kin notification. - e) Request a County/SCDHEC media official representing the Coroner that will remain at the Family Assistance Center that may be established following a mass fatality incident to assist victims' families.

-C. Recovery
+D. Recovery